So, you’re looking for the best Chromebooks for kids.

 Overall, it makes a nice Chromebook for students since it offers the best of both worlds- a decent size screen along with upgradable options for whatever your kid needs from a Chromebook.

-Cons: Slightly heavy for the build, some issues with the touchpad sensitivity
+Cons: Slightly heavy for the build, some issues with the touchpad sensitivity (but nothing that detracts too much from the experience)

-Check out the HP 14 Chromebook on Amazon.
+See the awesome reviews about the HP 14 Chromebook on Amazon.

 Did you find the best Chromebook for your kid or student?